WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

     # update checks.
 Available firmware updates are logged.
     firmware_update_check_interval = 86400

+    # do we show registered sensor data only
     only_registered = False

+    # Is a WN32P used for indoor temperature, humidity and pressure - default = False
     #wn32_indoor = True
+    # Is a WN32 used for outdoor temperature and humidity - default = False
     #wn32_outdoor = True

     #former debug_logging (here for wind) not more supported!: